Managers & Supervisors need to be trained

 Weekly WHS Article 23rd March 2022

-Company Directors, CEOs, and business owners need to use and be able to rely on their Managers and Supervisors to carry out actions that will help them ensure that the business itself (PCBU) is in compliance with its WHS duties and obligations, and to help them carry out their own duties as Officers under Section 27 of the WHS Act.
+Company Directors and CEOs need to use and rely on their Managers and Supervisors to carry out actions as Officers under Section 27 of the WHS Act that will help them ensure that the business itself (PCBU) is in compliance with its WHS duties and obligations.

 For example, the Code of Practice, How to Manage Work Health & Safety Risks, has useful guidance at page 23 about giving authority and resources to Managers and Supervisors.